Replication to SQL Database single and pooled databases

 - Replication is available for public preview on Azure SQL Database Managed Instance.
 Managed Instance can host publisher, distributor, and subscriber databases.
 For more information, see Replication with SQL Database Managed Instance.

-- The publisher and distributor must be at least at one of the following versions:
+On-premises SQL Server publishers and distributors must be using (at least) one of the following versions:

-- Attempting to configure replication using an older version can result in error number MSSQL_REPL20084 (The process could not connect to Subscriber.) and MSSQL_REPL40532 (Cannot open server <name> requested by the login.
+Attempting to configure replication using an unsupported version can result in error number MSSQL_REPL20084 (The process could not connect to Subscriber.) and MSSQL_REPL40532 (Cannot open server <name> requested by the login.
 The login failed.).

 - Replication can be configured by using SQL Server Management Studio or by executing Transact-SQL statements on the publisher.
 You cannot configure replication by using the Azure portal.